PlayShareApp/Public-API-Documentation/README.md

 # About

 We at PlayShare don't hide our APIs!
-Help us improve by breaking our Stuff, finding Problems or just build new awseome Stuff on our Platform!
+Help us improve by breaking our Stuff, finding Problems or just build new awesome Stuff on our Platform!
 Just remember to have fun.

 # Index
 ## WIP